 For medical questions, we encourage you to review our information with your doctor.

-The immune system normally helps protect the body against germs, and it can also help destroy cancer cells.
 Immunotherapy is the use of medicines to stimulate a person’s own immune system to recognize and destroy cancer cells more effectively.
-It can be used to treat some people with advanced basal or squamous cell skin cancer.
+Some types of immunotherapy can be used to treat people with advanced basal cell carcinoma (BCC) or squamous cell carcinoma (SCC) of the skin.

 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.
-But drugs that target checkpoint proteins, called checkpoint inhibitors, can help restore the immune response against cancer cells.
+But drugs that target checkpoint proteins, called checkpoint inhibitors, can help the immune system find and attack cancer cells.

-Cemiplimab (Libtayo) and pembrolizumab (Keytruda) are drugs that target PD-1, a checkpoint protein on T cells (a type of immune system cell) that normally helps keep these cells from attacking other cells in the body.
+Cemiplimab (Libtayo) and pembrolizumab (Keytruda) are drugs that target PD-1, a checkpoint protein on immune cells called T cells that normally helps keep these cells from attacking other cells in the body.
 By blocking PD-1, these drugs can boost the immune response against cancer cells.

-These drugs are given as an intravenous (IV) infusion.
-Cemiplimab is typically given once every 3 weeks, while pembrolizumab can be given every 3 weeks or every 6 weeks.
+These drugs are given as an intravenous (IV) infusion, typically every 3 to 6 weeks.

 These drugs haven't been studied in people with weakened immune systems, such as people who take medicines for autoimmune diseases or who have had an organ transplant, so the balance between benefits and risks in these people isn’t clear.

-Cemiplimab can be used to treat advanced basal cell skin cancer in people who are no longer being helped by (or cannot take) the targeted drugs called hedgehog pathway inhibitors.
+Cemiplimab can be used to treat advanced BCC in people who are no longer being helped by (or cannot take) targeted drugs called hedgehog pathway inhibitors.

-Common side effects of these drugs can include:
+Common side effects of checkpoint inhibitors can include:

 Infusion reactions: Some people might have an infusion reaction while getting one of these drugs.
 This is like an allergic reaction, and can include fever, chills, flushing of the face, rash, itchy skin, wheezing, and trouble breathing.

-Autoimmune reactions: These drugs work by basically removing one of the safeguards that keeps the immune system from attacking other parts of the body.
-This can sometimes lead to serious or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.
+Autoimmune reactions: These drugs work by basically removing one of the safeguards on the body’s immune system.
+Sometimes the immune system starts attacking other parts of the body, which can cause serious or even life-threatening problems in the lungs, intestines, liver, hormone-making glands, kidneys, or other organs.

 It’s very important to report any new side effects to your health care team right away.
 If serious side effects do occur, treatment may need to be stopped and you may get high doses of corticosteroids to suppress your immune system.